Mathematics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 150 or higher, or direct placement based on multiple measures.
+Prerequisite(s): Intermediate algebra or higher, or direct placement based on multiple measures.

 Course is designed for prospective elementary teachers.
 The course covers problem solving, logic and sets, number systems and operations, number theory and algebraic reasoning.
 Techniques in instructional delivery explored.